HandBrake/HandBrake-docs/source/docs/en/1.3.0/help/activity-log.markdown

 Frequently, people ask the HandBrake Team, "Why should I be *required* to provide an Activity Log to receive technical support?"
 Good question!

 For starters, most applications log information about their operation.
 Your operating system keeps countless logs as well.
-Logs are often used for informational purposes and to diagnose technical problems with a system or application that isn't behaving as expected.
+Logs are often used for informational purposes and to diagnose technical problems with a system or application that isn’t behaving as expected.

 Here are some questions that may be helpful in diagnosing a problem with HandBrake, that an Activity Log can answer: